pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 - If there are any issues when incorporated into the iframes used by pdfa.org, also check the direct GitHub Jekkll site at [https://pdf-association.github.io/pdf-issues/](https://pdf-association.github.io/pdf-issues/)

+- And don't forget to update the [Arlington PDF Model](https://github.com/pdf-association/arlington-pdf-model) for any required edits.
+This will be in the `tsv/latest` folder but also the XML and TSV file sets for earlier PDF versions.

 # Scripting GitHub pdf-issues

 For tweeting or other purposes, here are some basic starting points for automated bulk data extraction: